skd/telegram-bot-help-ua-ch/README.md

 - At the end you will get a token.
 This will allow to start a bot on the username you specified in the wizard.
 - Assuming you have cloned the git repo, run `env TELEGRAM_BOT_API_KEY="<token>" python3 bot.py`

+#### Testing feedback collection

+Feedback is forwarded to a channel of choice, which is controlled via an env variable `FEEDBACK_CHANNEL_ID`.
+Here's how you test the bot:

+- Create a new channel on telegram and invite your bot to it.
+- Invite a bot `@RawDataBot` to your channel.
+It should print out your channel id (int) upon joining the channel.
+- Start your bot by running `env TELEGRAM_BOT_API_KEY="<token>" FEEDBACK_CHANNEL_ID="<your channel id>" python3 bot.py`
+- Go to a private chat with your bot, click on enter feedback, and follow-through the flow.
+- Your bot should have forwarded the feedback to your channel.

 ## Functionality wishlist

 - [ ] Inline buttons.
 A scripter should be allowed to choose what kind of buttons to have attached.
 They should work same as keyboard buttons.
 - [ ] Stats collection.
 We should collect basic stats (number of users, etc).
 Stats could be made accessible via a command.
 - [ ] Persistent sessions.
 Persist user state across restarts.
+- [x] Option to collect feedback.
 - [x] Better back navigation.
 We should track the user nav and have a proper "back" support, that works fine not only in Trees but also DAGs.
 Back should also support inline buttons.
 (Credit: Alex)
 - [x] Send a map pointer with addresses.
 (Credit: Alex)
 - [x] Tests on pull request.
 We run validate.py manually, often we forget, makes deployment harder.
 It should be converted to a test and ran automatically.
 (Credit: Alex)